Here are a few tips for setting up your template for guest addressing. If you have any questions after reviewing, please

-- Typically, you would spell out everything that is not numeric (street, road, boulevard, the state name, etc.).
+- You should spell out everything that is not numeric (street, road, boulevard, the state name, etc.).

 - Anyone over the age of 18 should receive their own invitation, even if they still live with their parents who are also invited.

 - For the country, you would only use this for mailing outside of your own country.

-First, you will want to check for spelling, capitalization, extra spaces, and extra returns (enters) in your spreadsheet.
-Please be cautious of lines that are too long, as they may wrap and hyphenate on your envelope.
+First, you will want to check for spelling, extra spaces, punctuation and extra returns (enters) in your spreadsheet.
+Please be cautious of lines that are too long, as they may wrap on your envelope.